nv-morpheus/morpheus-experimental/ids-detection/README.md

 ## Model Card ++ Explainability Subcard

 ### Name example applications and use cases for this model.
-* This model is intended to be used for IDS application.
+* The model is primarily designed for testing purposes and serves as a small pretrained model specifically used to evaluate and validate  IDS application.

 ### Fill in the blank for the model technique.
 * This model is intended for developers that want to build IDS system.